officialduke99/SignalPrinter/README.md

 ### Example
 If your global bus is named `EventBus`, you simply replace null with EventBus

-From:
+From:<br>
 `static var global_bus : Node = null` :x:

-To:
+To:<br>
 `static var global_bus : Node = EventBus` :heavy_check_mark:

-You pass the singleton in directly, not by its name.
+You pass the singleton in directly, not by its name.<br>
 `static var global_bus : Node = "EventBus"` :x:

-After that, you can add this node anywhere in the scene and remove it, when you don't need it anymore.
+After that, you can add this node anywhere in the scene and remove it, when you don't need it anymore.<br>
 ![Node in scene](https://github.com/officialduke99/SignalPrinter/blob/main/assets/NodeInScene.JPG?raw=true) ![Node properties](https://github.com/officialduke99/SignalPrinter/blob/main/assets/EditableProperties.JPG?raw=true)

 ### Warning